ramilitani/check-properties/README.md

 PS: comparing existing keys of several extensive language properties files.

-**When you run this utility, it create a log file witch shows you properties that don't match the template's**
+**When you run this utility, it create a log file witch shows properties contained in the template file that are not in other properties file**

 ### Prerequisites
 ```